Revisiting Weakly Supervised Pre-Training of Visual Perception Models: Experiments

 For ImageNet-1k finetuning, we additionally compute an exponential moving average (EMA) of the parameters during training with a decay rate of $10^{-4}$ and use the averaged weights for inference \cite{polyak1992}.
 We found this improved the top-1 accuracy for our best RegNetY and ViT models by $0.2\%$.
 Lastly, we finetuned ViTs for 28 epochs on ImageNet-1k since the longer schedule helped improve performance.

-During model evaluation, we resize the smaller side of the image to the final resolution and then take a center crop with the same resolution (\emph{e.g.}, resize smallest image side to 224 followed by a center crop of size $224\!\times\!224$).
-This is different from standard practice \cite{touvron2019fixing} but gives a boost between 0.1\% to 0.5\% on the \indataset{1} dataset.
+During evaluation, we resize the smaller side of the image to the final resolution and then take a center crop of the same size (\emph{e.g.}, resize smaller side to 224 then $224\!\times\!224$ center crop).
+This differs from standard practice \cite{touvron2019fixing} but gives a boost of 0.1\% to 0.5\% on the \indataset{1} dataset.